govex/setting-performance-targets-getting-started-guide/Glossary.md

 **Strategic Goal:** a goal statement that guides an organization’s efforts to move toward a desired end state and advances the organization’s mission.

 **Strategy:** An action or set of actions that departments may take, individually or in concert with one another and/or the Chief Executive’s office and/or external stakeholders, to achieve the goal and ultimately the end result.

+**Target:** a mark to aim for.
+A desired change in the measure/metric that will advance progress toward a goal statement within a specified timeline.
+This is often referred to as a "goal."

 **Trends:** a general direction in which something is developing or changing over time.